openwrt/packages/net/modemmanager/README.md

 The 'iptype' option supports any of these values: 'ipv4', 'ipv6' or 'ipv4v6'.
 It will default to 'ipv4' if not given.

+The 'plmn' option allows to set the network operator MCCMNC.

 The 'signalrate' option set's the signal refresh rate (in seconds) for the device.
 You can call signal info with command: mmcli -m 0 --signal-get